Salt Water Salt Water — How Salt Water Pool Chlorinators Work - Complete Guide

 Control Unit

 The electronic control unit regulates electrical current to the cell, determining chlorine production rates.
-Most systems offer 10 output levels, allowing fine-tuning based on bather load, weather, and seasonal demands.
+Output is set as a percentage or in a few discrete levels (for example, the IntelliChlor has five settings; the Hayward AquaRite uses a 0–100% dial), allowing fine-tuning based on bather load, weather, and seasonal demands.
 Advanced models like Pentair IntelliChlor provide cell life tracking and diagnostic capabilities.

 Flow Switch